ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 **Returned values**

 - The name of the current user.
+[String](../data-types/string.md).
 - In distributed queries, the login of the user who initiated the query.

-Type: `String`.
+[String](../data-types/string.md).

 **Example**